coffeecupapp/api/Sections/Tasks.md

 ## Assignments to Projects

-Assignments to projects are managed through `TaskAssignments`s (see Sections/TaskAssignemnts)
+Assignments to projects are managed through [Task Assignments](Task%20Assignments.md).